Carly07/Deeelish/README.md

 #### Cuisines
 ![cuisines](https://github.com/Carly07/deeelish/blob/master/static/images/mongodb/cuisinescollection.png)

-The ObjectId from the selected meals_courses and cuisines category collection are retrieved and stored as the meal_course_type and cuisine values within the recipe document in the recipes collection.
+As can be seen above, the ObjectId from the specified meals_courses and cuisines category collection are retrieved and stored as the value for meal_course_type and cuisine within the recipe document in the recipes collection.
 This creates a relationship between the collections which means that if a particular category within either the meals_courses or cuisine collections is updated it will reflect the change in all the recipe documents associated with that category.

+All category names are stored in lowercase within the Meals_course and cuisines collections so assist when checking for duplications.
+However, I have applied the `.title()` method when displaying categories within the application to improve user experience.

+Values for the Vegetarian, Vegan, Gluten Free and Dairy Free switches are converted to Boolean values for storing in the database.
+This helped with the filter functionality on the Discover Recipes page.

 ## Testing
 ### Developer tools

 GitPod's preview, google chrome developer tools and responsinator were utilised throughout the development of the project to identify and successfully address any bugs, errors or style issues affecting UX on various screen resolutions.

+### Automated Testing
-W3c Markup and CSS Validation Services were also used to check the validity of my HTML and CSS code.

-**NB.** the W3c validator throws errors in the HTML files the Jinja templating syntax is found.
+W3c Markup and CSS Validation Services were also used to check the validity of my HTML and CSS code.  **NB.** the W3c validator throws errors in the HTML files the Jinja templating syntax is found.

+JSHint was used to validate JavaScript.

 ### User scenarios